MaxPleaner/email_endpoint/README.md

 because I'm not doing any data persistence.
 In Sinatra, the controllers are inlined in the router, which can be inlined in the main server file.

-My actual server is around 30 lines of code.
-Everything else is separated into isolated components that can potentially be imported into other projects as needed.

-They are not bound to Sinatra in any way;
+Very little of the code here is bound to Sinatra in any way;
 rather they deal in POROs (plain old ruby objects).

 **functional programming**